Maahsome/ktrouble/HELP.md

   launch, create, apply, pod, l

 Flags:
-      --secrets   Use this switch to prompt to mount secrets in the POD
+      --configs   Use this switch to prompt to mount configmaps in the POD --secrets   Use this switch to prompt to mount secrets in the POD

 Global Flags: